-- Biological plausibility

 - Necessary cause

 - Sufficient cause

-- Recommendations

-- Score

 - Effectiveness

 - Surrogate outcomes

 - Attributable risk percentage (or the percent efficacy)

 - Primary, secondary, and tertiary interventions

 - Victim blaming

+- Proportion

+- Consistency

+- Recommendation

-- RE-AIM
+- Evidence

-- 1. Use the P.E.R.I.E. framework and the list of questions to outline how each step in the P.E.R.I.E. process was accomplished for cigarette smoking. - 2.
-How would you use the P.E.R.I.E. process to address the remaining problem of cigarette smoking in the United States?
+- 1. Use the P.E.R.I. framework and the list of questions to outline how each step in the P.E.R.I. process was accomplished for cigarette smoking. - 2.
+How would you use the P.E.R.I. process to address the remaining issues of cigarette smoking?